-After Cosby's conviction, two more schools rescind honors of fallen icon
+After Cosby's conviction, his alma mater rescinds honorary degree

 “Mr. Cosby told lots of jokes,” he said.
 “This was his sickest one.”

-Reporting by Jonathan Allen in New York and Ian Simpson in Washington; Editing by Bill Trott
+Reporting by Jonathan Allen in New York and Ian Simpson in Washington; editing by Bill Trott and Jonathan Oatis